 Treatment for Depression

-The main types of treatment for depression and depressive disorders include:
+The main types of treatment for major depression and depressive disorders include:

 - Lifestyle changes

 - Repetitive Transcranial Magnetic Stimulation (RTMS)

 Depression is more common among women than men.
 This may be caused by a combination of genetic, biological, environmental, and psychological ingredients.